Anin Puthukkudy

 About Me

-Hello and welcome!
 I am a dedicated Atmospheric Physicist holding a Ph.D. from the University of Maryland Baltimore County (UMBC), USA.
-My specialization lies in aerosol measurement and instrumentation, and I possess a strong foundation in programming languages such as Matlab and Python.
+My area of expertise lies in aerosol measurement and instrumentation, and I possess a strong foundation in programming languages such as Matlab and Python.
 I am particularly enthusiastic about the application of aerosol remote sensing techniques and the development of inverse methods to determine aerosol properties using multi-angle polarimetric observations.

-Throughout my academic journey, I have amassed extensive experience working with the HARP family of polarimeter data, and have successfully employed the GRASP algorithm to retrieve aerosol properties.
-My foray into this field began during my undergraduate studies in Physics when I contributed to a project focused on constructing a cavity-based spectrometer for the purpose of measuring trace gases in the atmosphere.
+Throughout my academic career, I have accumulated extensive experience working with the HARP family of polarimeter data, and I have successfully employed the GRASP algorithm to retrieve aerosol properties.
+My interest in this field began during my undergraduate studies in Physics when I contributed to a project focused on constructing a cavity-based spectrometer for the purpose of measuring trace gases in the atmosphere.

-Upon joining UMBC as a graduate student in 2014, my research interests evolved to encompass both in situ and remote sensing measurements of aerosols.
-Beyond my passion for atmospheric research, I am an avid backpacker who loves exploring national forests, an enthusiastic learner always eager to acquire new technological skills, and an informed individual who keeps abreast of current events.
+Upon joining UMBC as a graduate student in 2014, my research interests expanded to encompass both in situ and remote sensing measurements of aerosols.
+Beyond my passion for atmospheric research, I am an avid backpacker who enjoys exploring national forests, an enthusiastic learner always eager to acquire new technological skills, and an informed individual who remains abreast of current events.

-As a valued member of our team, I bring an unwavering commitment to advancing the understanding of aerosols and their impact on the environment.
-My goal is to contribute significantly to the development of cutting-edge remote sensing techniques and to the broader scientific community, while inspiring others to explore and appreciate the wonders of atmospheric physics
+As a valued member of our team, I am committed to advancing the understanding of aerosols and their impact on the environment.
+My goal is to contribute significantly to the development of cutting-edge remote sensing techniques and to the broader scientific community, while inspiring others to explore and appreciate the wonders of atmospheric physics.

 Research Interest